mcfarljm/fortwrap/README.md

 but the generated C++ code should work with any C++ compiler, including g++.

+## Features

+* Fortran derived types wrapped in C++ proxy classes
+* Experimental support for polymorphism (CLASS variables)
+* Arrays wrapped with C++ vectors
+* Support for optional arguments
+* Support for wrapping procedure pointers
+* Support for string arguments
+* Fortran doxygen comments transferred to C++ header files
+* Name mangling support for gfortran compiler
+* Wrappers respect Fortran public/private statements
+* Generated code can be re-wrapped with swig -c++

 ## Running FortWrap

-*fortwrap.py* is an executable python script that may be run using either `python fortwrap.py [args]` or `fortwrap.py [args]`.
-The latter requires that the execute permission be set.
+`fortwrap.py` is a standalone executable python script that may be run using either `python fortwrap.py [args]` or `fortwrap.py [args]`.
 Use `fortwrap.py -h` to print usage information.

 ## Documentation